A41900/weather-app/README.md

 👉 **https://a41900.github.io/weather-app/**

 Please note that this demo uses free-tier API services, which may be subject to rate limits.
-If the demo is temporarily unavailable, feel free to run the project locally using your own API keys.
+If the demo is temporary unavailable, feel free to run the project locally using your own API keys.

 ---

-## 🔐 API Keys
+## 🔐 API Keys & Security Notes

-This project uses external APIs that require private keys.
+This project is a **client-side only application** deployed using GitHub Pages.
+Because the application runs entirely in the browser:

+- API keys are required at runtime
+- API keys are **included in the repository**
-For security reasons, API keys are **not included** in this repository.
+- API keys are **exposed in the browser by design**

-To run the project locally, replace the placeholder values in the JavaScript files with your own API keys.
+This is a known limitation of front-end–only applications hosted on static platforms such as GitHub Pages.
+The keys used in this project belong to **free-tier APIs** and are intended for **learning and portfolio demonstration purposes only**.

+> ⚠️ **Important:**
-Since this is a client-side application, API keys are still exposed in the browser.
+> In a production environment, API keys should never be exposed on the client.
-A backend proxy would be required for full security.
+> A backend proxy (e.g. Node.js + Express) would be required to securely handle API requests.
+> Implementing such a backend is considered a possible future improvement, but is outside
+> the scope of this project.

 ---